 - 5.3 (a) Linespersons are authorized to stop the play when: - i.
 An off-side situation arises. - ii.
 An icing the puck situation arises. - iii.
 There has been premature entry into the face-off circle. - iv.
 The puck goes outside the playing area. - v.
 The puck is interfered with by an ineligible person. - vi.
 The puck has been batted with the hand from one player to a teammate and it has become obvious the Referee has not seen the infraction. - vii.
 The puck has been struck with a high stick and it has become obvious the Referee has not seen the infraction. - viii.
 There are too many players on the ice.
 If it is a delayed penalty, the Linesperson will stop play when the offending team gains possession and control of the puck, but the Linespersons will NOT raise their arm in this situation. - ix.
 The goal has been displaced from its normal position and the Referee has not observed this situation.
-The Linesperson will follow the guidelines specified in Interpretation 1 of this rule and in Rule 10.1 - Delay of Game (Interpretation 1). - x.
-There has been a premature substitution of a goaltender. - The Referee is injured or accidentally leaves the ice, preventing them from performing their duties. - xii.
-It is obvious that a player has sustained a serious injury and the Referee has not seen this situation. - 5.3 (b) If the Linesperson observes a "Too Many Players Infraction" and the offending team does not have or gain possession of the puck, the Linesperson will report this infraction to the Referee at the next stoppage of play.
+The Linesperson will follow the guidelines specified in Interpretation 1 of this rule and in Rule 10.1 Delay of Game (Interpretation 1). - x.
+There has been a premature substitution of a goaltender. - xi.
+The Referee is injured or accidentally leaves the ice, preventing them from performing their duties. - xii.
+It is obvious that a player has sustained a serious injury and the Referee has not seen this situation. - 5.3 (b) If the Linesperson observes a "Too Many Players Infraction" and the offending team does not have or gain control of the puck, the Linesperson will report this infraction to the Referee at the next stoppage of play. - 5.3 (c) Linespersons will identify the offender and report to the Referee at the first stoppage, their version of any infraction of the rules which calls for a Minor, Bench Minor or double Minor penalty for Rules: - i.
+7.1 (a) Attempt to Injure or Deliberate Injury - ii.
+7.6 (a) Head Contact (double Minor penalty only) - iii.
+7.8 (a) Kneeing - iv.
+7.11 (a) Instigator & Aggressor